On congruence modules related to Hilbert Eisenstein series: Introduction

 The congruence module attached to these data is defined by

 Congruence modules have been studied by many people in different settings.
-For instance, Harder and Pink \cite{HP} considered the following short exact sequence of $\Zp$-modules

-where $H^1_P$ is the first parabolic cohomology, the subscript ``E" means the Eisenstein component, and $\Gamma$ is a congruence subgroup of $\SL_2(\Z)$.
-In \cite{Ohta}, Ohta computed the congruence module associated with the sequence
+For instance, Ohta \cite{Ohta} computed the congruence module associated with the sequence

-where $\res$ is the residue map, and $M^{\ord}(\Gamma; \Lambda)$ and $S^{\ord}(\Gamma;\Lambda)$ are respectively the spaces of ordinary $\Lambda$-adic modular forms and ordinary $\Lambda$-adic cusp forms.
+where $``\res"$ is the residue map, and $M^{\ord}(\Gamma; \Lambda)$ and $S^{\ord}(\Gamma;\Lambda)$ are respectively the spaces of ordinary $\Lambda$-adic modular forms and ordinary $\Lambda$-adic cusp forms.
 Here $\Lambda=\mfr{o}[[T]]$ for some extension $\mfr{o}$ of $\Zp$.
 In this paper, we generalize Ohta's work to the setting of Hilbert modular forms.
-For the above examples and our main result (Theorem~\ref{11}), we require that splittings are Hecke equivariant.
+In order to achieve this goal, we review important facts about $p$-adic and $\Lambda$-adic Hilbert modular forms, and prove crucial results about Eisenstein series and cusps through their adelic construction.
+For the above examples and our main results (Theorem~\ref{11}), we require that splittings are Hecke-equivariant.
 Moreover, there exist canonical splittings which are considered in the computation of these congruence modules.